Best Solar Companies in Denver, Colorado

 1. Best overall: Freedom Solar Power

-2. Our pick for good value: Blue Raven Solar
+2. Good customer service: Blue Raven Solar

-3. Our pick for solar leases: Sunrun
+3. Affordable leases: Sunrun

 The ConsumerAffairs Research Team compared popular solar companies on ratings and reviews, equipment options, warranties, availability and other factors to select the top picks for this guide.
 Our picks may be Authorized Partners that compensate us — this does not affect our evaluations but may impact the order in which companies appear.
 Read the full methodology for all the details on how we make solar company recommendations.